stackevo/spudreq/draft-trammell-spud-req.md

 their own packets).
 Signaling can also be out-of-band (on a different five tuple, or even over a completely different protocol).
 Out of band signaling for path-to-endpoint information can use direct return, allowing a device on the path to communicate directly with an endpoint (i.e., as with ICMP).

-[EDITOR'S NOTE: pulled this back from stackevo-explicit-encap]

-Signaling channels may be in-band (that is, using the same 5 tuple as the encapsulated traffic) or out-of-band (using another channel and different flows).
-Here there are also many tradeoffs to consider.
+There are many tradeoffs to consider in this space.

 In-band signaling has the advantage that it does not require foreknowledge of the identity and addresses of devices along the path by endpoints and vice versa, but does add complexity to the signaling protocol.

-In-band signaling can be either piggybacked on the overlying transport or interleaved with it.
-Piggybacked signaling uses some number of bits in each packet generated by the overlying transport to achieve signaling.
-It requires either reducing the MTU available to the encapsulated transport  and/or opportunistically using bits between the network-layer MTU and the bits actually used by the transport.

-This is even more complicated in the case of middleboxes that wish to add information to piggybacked-signaling packets, and may require the endpoints to introduce "scratch space" in the packets for potential middlebox signaling use, further increasing complexity and overhead.

-In contrast, interleaved signaling uses signaling packets on the same 5-tuple.
-This reduces complexity and sidesteps MTU problems, but is only applicable when the signaling can be considered valid for the entire flow or bound to some subset of packets in the flow via an identifier.
+Piggybacked signaling uses some number of bits in each packet generated by the overlying transport.
+It requires either reducing the MTU available to the encapsulated transport and/or opportunistically using "headroom" as it is available: bits between the network-layer MTU and the bits actually used by the transport.
+For use cases that accumulate information from devices on path in the SPUD header, piggybacked signaling would also require a mechanism for endpoints to create "scratch space" for potential use of the on-path devices, further increasing complexity and overhead.
+In contrast, interleaved signaling uses signaling packets on the same 5-tuple and tube ID, which don't carry any superstrate data.
+This reduces complexity and sidesteps MTU problems, but is only applicable for per-tube signaling.

-Out-of-band signaling uses direct connections between endpoints and middleboxes, separate from the encapsulated transport -- connections that are perhaps negotiated by in-band signaling.
-A key disadvantage here is that out-of-band signaling packets may not take the same path as the packets in the encapsulated transport; therefore connectivity cannot be guaranteed.
+Out-of-band signaling uses direct connections between endpoints and middleboxes, separate from the encapsulated transport.
+Such  connections might be negotiated by in-band signaling.
+A key disadvantage here is that out-of- band signaling packets may not take the same path as the packets in the encapsulated transport.

-Signaling of path-to-endpoint information, in the case that a middlebox wants to signal something to the sender of the packet, raises the added problem of either (1) requiring the middlebox to send the information to the receiver for later reflection back to the sender, which has the disadvantage of complexity, or (2) requiring out-of-band direct signaling back to the sender, which in turn either requires the middlebox to spoof the source address and port of the receiver to ensure equivalent NAT treatment, or some other NAT-traversal approach.

-[EDITOR'S NOTE: address comments about spoofed source addresses]
+When a middlebox wants to send a signal back to the sender of a packet it receives, there are three possibilities, each with disadvantages.
+First, the middlebox could send a packet directly back to the sender.
+This packet would need to carry the reversed 5-tuple in order to receive equivalent NAT treatment -- in other words, the middlebox would need to use the recipient's address as the source address of the direct message.
+This would not necessarily traverse the same path as packets from the receiver back to the sender would.
+Second, the middlebox could send the signal forward to the receiver (piggybacked or interleaved), requesting the receiver reflect it back to the sender.
+Such a facility would require careful design to keep it from being used as a reflection attack vector (see {{protection-against-trivial- abuse}}).
+Third, the middlebox could initiate an out-of-band communication through some other mechanism.

-The tradeoffs here must be carefully weighed, and the final approach may use a mix of all these communication patterns where SPUD provides different signaling patterns for different situations.
-E.g., a middlebox might need to generate out-of-band signals for error messages or can provide requested information in-band and feedback over the receiver if a minimum or maximum value from all SPUD-aware middleboxes on path should be discovered.
+The tradeoffs here must be carefully weighed, and the final approach may use a mix of more than one these communication patterns.
+E.g., a middlebox might need to generate direct out-of-band signals for error messages, while it could provide requested information in-band and via reflection for accumulating values from all SPUD-aware middleboxes on a given path.

 ## Continuum of trust among endpoints and middleboxes